bgopikrishna/content/blog/getting-started-with-webpack.md

 ### Mode

 Mode allows webpack to use built-in optimizations based on the environment.
-You can set the mode as
+For example, if you set the mode to `production` it minifies  the output cod.e You can set the mode as

 1. production (default)
 2. development